Hydrospheredata/hydro-serving/docs/advanced/aws/production-ready-infrastructure.md

        effect: NoSchedule
 ```

-This example configure all deployments to deploy only nodes with taint `node: highPerformance`
+This example configures all deployments to deploy only nodes with taint `node: highPerformance`

 More informations about tolerations [here](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)

 # Resource limits

 All our helm charts have resource params and java services have javaOpts.
-These params help to configure requests and limits resources, also javaOpts help tune JVM machine.
+These params help to configure requests and limits resources.
+JavaOpts help tune JVM machine.

-resources set pod requests and limits params for CPU and memory.
+Resources set pod requests and limit params for CPU and memory.

 ```yaml